 Aggregate Compensation.
 For our Named Executive Officers, the Compensation Committee considers the aggregate value of base salary, short-term incentive compensation at target level, and the estimated value of long-term incentive compensation at target level.
-The Compensation Committee compares the aggregate amount of these elements of compensation for our Named Executive Officers to the aggregate amount of the same elements of executive officer compensation at other companies using peer group and survey data and targeted aggregate compensation of our Named Executive Officers at median levels.
-An analysis of our Named Executive Officers' compensation levels was completed by Ernst & Young LLP in August, 2008 and presented to the Compensation Committee in September, 2008.
-The Compensation Committee did not identify any issues that warranted a compensation change outside of the normal merit process.
+The Compensation Committee compares the aggregate amount of these elements of compensation for our Named Executive Officers to the aggregate amount of the same elements of executive officer compensation at other companies using peer group and survey data and targeted aggregate compensation of our Named Executive Officers' compensation levels was completed by Ernst & Young LLP in August, 2008 and presented to the Compensation Committee in September, 2008.
+The Compensation Committee did not identify any issues that warranted a compensation companies.